ar-chitect-dgs/ar-chitect-mobile/README.md

 This is a new [**React Native**](https://reactnative.dev) project, set up with `@reactvision/react-viro`.

-## How to Install Viro in an existing project?

-If you are integrating ViroReact into an existing project, have a look at our [Installation instructions](https://viro-community.readme.io/docs/installation-instructions).

 ## Getting Started

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions.
 Stop before you get to the `Creating a new application` section; we have done that for you!